 Imagine turning on your public television or radio station and finding it off the air.
 Unless America supports critical public media broadcasting infrastructure, this scenario could become a reality.

-Send a message today to your Members of Congress urging them to include funding for public media stations in the next infrastructure package.
+Send a message today to your Members of Congress urging them to include funding for public media stations in the budget reconciliation package.

 A recent assessment shows a staggering $300 million in unmet, immediate infrastructure needs at local public media stations.
 Stations’ challenges stem from several issues: